oliverwelinodeback/4DFlowGAN/README.md

 <!-- ## Citation
 If you use this repository in your research, please cite:

-O. Welin Odeback et al. Potential and Challenges of Generative Adversarial Networks for Super-Resolution 4D Flow MRI.
+O. Welin Odeback et al. Potential and Challenges of Generative Adversarial Networks for Super-Resolution in 4D Flow MRI.
 Fill in! -->

 ## Contact
 For questions or further details, please contact me at `oliver.welin.odeback@ki.se`.